teachingaway/teachingaway.github.io/pages/patent-services.md

 ## Utility Patent Applications

 A utility patent secures exclusive rights to make, sell and import a technology in the United States for a period of 20 years after the application date.
-A small portfolio of related patents can be a potent business tool.
+While a single patent can be fragile, a small portfolio of related patents become a potent business tool.
 Here are some ballpark cost estimates to prepare and file utility patent applications

 Estimated Cost | Type of Application
 - | -